Painted Paper Art’s Full Color K-12 Art Teacher Planner

 PRINTING and ASSEMBLING

 The planner pages are 8.5″ x 11″.
-It can be printed single-sided but was designed to be printed double-sided for coil binding or use in a 3 ring binder.
+It can be printed single-sided but was designed to be printed double-sided for coil binding or use in a 3 ring binder, or with Happy Planner Rings.
 Many of the sections are setup as spreads spanning across two pages.

 When printing the stand alone PDF files, I recommend printing them single-sided.

-Some inexpensive items I suggest to complete assembling your planner include a 1.5 inch, 3 ring binder with clear pocket on the front.
+Another way to assemble the planner is with some inexpensive items.
+I suggest assembling your planner with a 1.5 inch, 3 ring binder with a clear pocket on the front.
 Here you can slide in your cover.
+That is the beauty of a digital planner, you can type in your information, print and assemble your planner the way you want.

 These PDF files were created on a Mac running OS X El Capitan version 10.11 using Abobe Acrobat X software.
 Files were tested using both the free Adobe Acrobat Reader 9 and free Adobe Acrobat Reader DC.
 To ensure proper display of the planner and functionality of the fillable pages, I recommend using the free Acrobat Reader software.
 This can be downloaded from the Adobe website.
 Use of any other PDF software, such as Mac Preview, may result in data not being displayed correctly.